jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

             ]
         )

   the terminal shows passing tests and I move it back to the bottom.
-I ignore the names with double underscores (__) for now, then copy and paste the other names to make a TODO list for the next tests
+I ignore the names with double underscores (__) for now, then copy and paste the other names to make a TODO list

   .. code-block:: python